 Convent Baking is not to be missed on your next road bike tour in Spain or when cycling in Portugal, it would be a sin!

-Delicious convent sweets and pastries in Spain and Portugal are traditional parts of history and cuisine here.
+Delicious convent desserts and pastries in Spain and Portugal are traditional parts of history and cuisine here.
 Economic mainstays of religious orders, you will be praying that you won’t finish the package of biscuits.
 They are varied and delicious and buying them is a fun experience!

 Read time: 5 min

 The Best Spanish & Portuguese Sweets?
-Try Convent Dulce Desserts.
+Try Convent Dulce Desserts

 Take a break on your Spanish bike trip and pop into a local coffee shop.
 Upon ordering a café con leche in Andalusia you will be assured of receiving a little pillow of a sugar packet, which rests demurely next to your cup awaiting.
 To the average consumer it will seem larger than the recommended EU Standard teaspoon size.
 However, this is Southern Spain, and the 800 years of Moorish history, endowed the culture here with a sweet tooth that you would think should be a sin to indulge.
-Ironically, considering how decadent the tasting experience is, this is where the Convents of Spain and Portugal stepped in and cornered the sweet market.
+Ironically, considering how decadent the tasting experience is, this is where the Convents of Spain and Portugal stepped in and cornered the dessert market.